 (5) Where a member of the Committee is removed from or resigns his office under this section his office becomes vacant.

+[Section 8 amended by No. 18 of 2009 s.
+30.]

 9. Remuneration and allowances

 A member or deputy of a member of the Committee who is not an officer in the Public Service of the State and is not employed by a State instrumentality shall be entitled to such remuneration and allowances as the Minister from time to time determines on the recommendation of the Minister for Public Sector Management 2.